 Tips for Avoiding the Pinterest Hustle

 In order for Pinterest to really work for you, you have to pin more regularly.
-It’s important to plan ahead so this doesn’t take over too much of your time.
+It’s important to plan ahead so this doesn’t take up too much of your time.
 Below are a couple of tips to help you avoid the Pinterest hustle.

 Tip 1: Prepare Multiple Pins Ahead of Time